ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/3_movement/3_collision-resolution.md

 :::

 :::note
-The algorithm is based on paper about numerically stable collide and slide algorithm [link paper] by [name].
+The algorithm is based on [paper](https://arxiv.org/pdf/1211.0059) about numerically stable collide and slide algorithm by Jeff Linahan.
 :::